 Delivery and Packaging

 As you can see, somewhat battered and bruised, the box wasn’t exactly perfect.
-Luckily the strong plastic vacuum wrapping is extremely good at protecting the mattress from a damaged box, any water seepage or other calamity which may occur during transportation.
+Luckily the strong plastic vacuum wrapping is extremely good at protecting the mattress from a damaged box, any water seepage or other calamities that may occur during transportation.

 Setting It Up

-The mattress actually appeared to fully expand within 15 minutes or so.
+The mattress actually appeared to expand fully within 15 minutes or so.
 It was 10″ high and seemed level across the entire surface in no time.
-However I was still not prepared to use it without waiting for the advised 3 or 4 hour wait.
-Even til today the mattress hasn’t gained or lost any height that was achieved within the first 15 minutes of expansion.
+However, I was still not prepared to use it without waiting for the advised 3 or 4 hour wait.
+Even until today the mattress hasn’t gained or lost any height that was achieved within the first 15 minutes of expansion.

 The Feel and Sleeping Positions

-Emma claim their mattress is for everyone.
-It is supposed to provide maximum adaptability through their topmost Airgocell® layer.
+Emma claims their mattress is for everyone.
+It is supposed to provide maximum adaptability through its topmost Airgocell® layer.
 This is an interesting claim because everyone has different needs.
-However it is widely accepted that a majority of people will opt for a medium feel as opposed to plush or firm when given a choice.
-The Emma Mattress in my opinion is a medium firmness.
+However, it is widely accepted that a majority of people will opt for a medium feel as opposed to a plush or firm when given a choice.
+The Emma Mattress, in my opinion, is a medium firmness.
 Simply put, it’s not too hard and not too soft, just right.
 So far, I have experienced no issues with support or spinal alignment, and four weeks into using I have not developed any aches and pains either.

 Almost every mattress will usually be permanently covered with bedding and the duvet, but that’s not the point.
-For me there is an element of satisfaction knowing that my mattress looks as good as it feels.
+For me, there is an element of satisfaction in knowing that my mattress looks as good as it feels.

 In my opinion, most modern mattresses typically last anything between 6-8 years.
-Any mattress being used longer than this period and I would be surprised if it was offering the same level of support and comfort, no matter what the manufacturer claims.
-This is obviously great news, because most of the best mattress brands are offering between 10-20 year warranty on their products.
+Any mattress being used longer than this period, and I would be surprised if it offered the same level of support and comfort, no matter what the manufacturer claims.
+This is obviously great news because most of the best mattress brands are offering between 10-20 year warranty on their products.